pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 precisely this kind of manipulation that led the movie industry to migrate to a scene-referred linear workflow about twenty years ago.

-darktable is how it is because of an accumulation of 10 years of open source design.
-Open source design means that anyone and everyone can jump on his or her idea for coding stuff before anyone has put the math on a sheet and checked that the theory holds or that the problem to solve was clearly posed.
-Sometimes the result comes as a nice surprise, but often there are fundamental mistakes, particularly on the color spaces, with linear transfer functions applied in non-linear spaces, or HDR adjustments applied in SDR spaces.
-These types of errors also occur in Gimp, Krita, Blender, etc. Since image processing is not likely to kill a person, we allow ourselves a laxity that would be intolerable in medicine or in civil engineering.

-The theory gives rashes to users and developers alike, and it's going to have to stop soon if we don't want to keep on going around in circles for the next 10 years.
-Things that work on paper don't always work in practice, but anything that *doesn't* work on paper is guaranteed to fail in practice.
-The fact is that abstraction and mathematics frighten people, while in reality they greatly simplify the resolution of complex problems.
-The thing that should scare you is the lack of a mathematical model... to clearly describe the reality that we manipulate in the software, because the software can't do anything but calculations, so better make them clean.

-The lesson to be learned from all this is to spend more time doing research and to test the theory on paper, before we get into the code.
-It is to define the contours of the problems more precisely, and the framework for the solution more clearly, before jumping on the first solution found and coding whatever comes to mind.
-And it's also to be inspired by what the cinema does, because they work with more constraints than in photography,  forcing them to be more rigorous and ultimately smarter.

 So darktable is in transition.
 It's long, it's sometimes painful, there are a lot of little bits to change in different places along with grumbling users who are hungry for consistency.
 At least now you